 You can change this under Settings & Account at any time.

 Transcript of Native American Clay

-Early American Indians constructed fragile thin-walled pots by hand, employing the old coiling and pinching method.
-Some theorists believe that originally, clay was used to line woven baskets so water could be toted and boiled, but when the basket was placed near fire to dry foodstuff such as corn, the basket burned away leaving the more durable fired-clay interior.
+Early Native American constructed fragile thin-walled pots by hand, employing old coiling and pinching method.
+Some archeologists believe that originally, clay was used to line woven baskets so water could be toted and boiled, but when the basket was placed near fire to dry foodstuff such as corn, the basket burned away leaving the more durable fired-clay interior.